 Cost-shared Services

-The costs of several of City services are shared between the City and other orders of government.
-For example shelters, daycare, emergency medical services, public health and income support programs are funded by both the City and the Province of Ontario.
+Several City services are paid for through agreements between the City and other orders of government.
+For example, shelters, daycare, emergency medical services, public health and income support programs are funded by both the City and the Province of Ontario.

-The City Budget is about building a safe, caring and affordable city where everyone belongs.
+The City Budget is about building a great city.

 The Budget Committee will review a staff prepared budget and hear input from Toronto residents and businesses.
 The Mayor will then present the Mayor’s budget by February 1 and City Council will consider that Budget within 30 days.